killianmuldoon/doca-platform/docs/testing/custom-ovn-kubernetes-multi-node-manual.md

 # Test Custom OVN Kubernetes on OpenShift Multi Node cluster

+### NOTE: This guide is out of date and may not work with v0.1.X of DPF.
 ## QA provided cluster

 This guide serves as a blueprint on how to test the custom OVN Kubernetes setup on a cluster provided by QA.